 Synonymous with Japan's original site for tea cultivation, Uji became famous for its superior quality green tea since the 1100s.
-Since I am a tea fanatic, I couldn't resist paying Uji, which genuinely meant yet another dream come true.
+Since I am a tea fanatic, I couldn't resist paying Uji a visit, which genuinely meant yet another dream come true.
 Uji was part of our 2 weeks in Japan itinerary.

 Table of Contents

 You can visit Uji as a day trip from Kyoto.
 Best to take the Shinkansen from Kyoto towards Nara.
 You will reach Uji in less than 30 minutes.
 The cost of a one-way ticket is 240 yen, but it's covered by the Japan Rail Pass.

 There is a short walk from Uji train station to the town centre.
 I found Uji to be a very small city, but with enough to do to keep me alert and excited.
 By being in Uji, you really feel taken back in time, as you can almost soak in the city's history with every step you take.

 The history of Uji tea started sometimes in the 13th century when Myoue opened a tea farm in the heart of Uji.
 The tea seeds were given to Myoue by Eisai, a monk who is said to have brought the first tea seeds to Japan from China.